Are sunbeds safe?

 How do sunbeds work?

-Sunbeds contains fluorescent tubes, which tan the skin by emitting Ultraviolet (UV) Rays, the same type of radiation that is found in natural sunlight.
+Sunbeds contain fluorescent tubes, which tan the skin by emitting UV radiation (ultraviolet rays), the same type of radiation that is found in natural sunlight.
 Two types of radiation reach the earth; UVA and UVB rays.
 About 95% of sunlight is made up of UVA rays, which causes skin ageing, and about 5% is UVB rays, which causes skin to burn.
 Though Britain has sunbed safety standards, researchers say nine out of 10 sunbeds give off unsafe levels of UV.

-On average, 10 minutes of sunbed use has the same effect on the skin as 10 minutes of Mediterranean summer sun.
+Ten minutes of sunbed use compares to about two hours of exposure to direct sunlight.
 Sunlight promotes the body’s production of Vitamin D, and can also be good for conditions such as psoriasis, eczema, rickets or jaundice.
 However, extensive exposure to sun can be dangerous, and tanning is the skin’s way of protecting itself from further UV damage.

 About 10% of the population in Northern Europe use sunbeds to get a tan, and it is most popular among people with fair skin.
 As western culture has come to associate tanned skin with health and beauty, many of us feel the pressure to jump under these fake rays in the name of vanity.
 In fact, about 24% of British 16-24 year-olds have used a sunbed.
 And there’s even been concern recently about the growing number of people as young as 13 joining the club.
 The number of young men who use sunbeds has also increased.
 For some, tanned skin has become so addictive that a whole new term – “tanorexics” – has emerged to describe them.